amarino1979/workoutxpress/README.md

     - When finished log out.

 ## Future Development and Issues to Fix
-- Tried to use framer.com for wire frames this time but it was too time consuming to learn and play around with...
+- Tried to use framer.com for wire frames this time but it was too time consuming to learn and play around with under the circumstances...
 - Further Styling to finish out the site.
 - Need to develop out the homepage and about section in the footer.
 - Create a second model just for users as for now each new workout will show up in everyone's account!